 - 2. The name of the company secretary is David Palumbo. - 3.
-The address of the principal registered office in Australia is: Level 8, 216 St Georges Terrace Perth WA 6000 - Registers of securities are held at the following address: 4.
-Computershare Investor Services Pty Ltd, Level 17, 221 St Georges Terrace, Perth WA 6000 - 5.
-Stock Exchange Listing

-Quotation has been granted for all the ordinary shares of the company on all Member Exchanges of the ASX Limited.
+The address of the principal registered office in Australia is: Level 8, 216 St Georges Terrace Perth WA 6000 - Registers of securities are held at the following address: Computershare Investor Services Pty Ltd, Level 17, 221 St Georges Terrace, Perth WA 6000 - Stock Exchange Listing Quotation has been granted for all the ordinary shares of the company on all Member Exchanges of the ASX Limited. - Restricted Securities: The Company currently has no restricted securities.